 Empathising with our end users

-A common usage scenario learned from the user interviews was that they would likely be in a rush or commuting in a train most of the times while checking for relevant news about companies they follow and discover new companies mentioned in the news.
+A common usage scenario learned from the interviews was that most customers would likely be in a rush or commuting in a train most of the times while checking for relevant news about companies they follow and discover new companies mentioned in the news.
 They would feel more comfortable using a desktop to perform advanced tasks, like accessing a company’s connections map and a company’s market comparison chart.

 Design, Test, Ideate